 The presentation of the game is a bit of a mixed bag to say the least with a really strong variety of locations that are set in an interesting time period.
 The locations and environments you visit play a part in the puzzles you need to solve which is a nice touch.
 I also want to mention that the environments and design of levels look great and felt reminiscent of the Uncharted series at times.
 The game certainly has an Indiana Jones sort of vibe about it with intriguing scenery and mysterious passageways.
 The characters themselves though don’t look great with stuttering animations, bland textures and at times pretty dire voice acting.
 I also noticed some significant framerate drops and screen tearing, but in general I don’t normally get put off by these types of issues if I’m enjoying the experience enough.

-Overall the game is ok but not great.
+Overall Adam’s Venture: Origins is ok but not great.
 I went in expecting a slightly less polished Uncharted-like experience.
 I went in thinking there was going to be plenty of action with elements of puzzle solving but in fact it’s quite the opposite, with minimal action and a heavy focus on puzzle solving which isn’t a bad thing.
 It would have been nice to of had a bit more variation in terms of gameplay but the puzzles are genuinely interesting and often challenging.
-The game has some nice ideas but it feels like it misses the beat too often with dodgy voice acting, awkward humour and some performance issues.
+Adam’s Venture: Origins has some nice ideas but it feels like it misses the beat too often with dodgy voice acting, awkward humour and some performance issues.
 It’s a game that has some nice ideas, just don’t go in expecting an experience like Uncharted or Tomb Raider.

 Subscribe to our mailing list

 Get the latest game reviews, news, features, and more straight to your inbox